sony/silentcipher/README.md

 # You can specify the message SDR (in dB) along with the encode_wav function.
 But this may result in unexpected detection accuracy
 # encoded, sdr = model.encode_wav(y, sr, [123, 234, 111, 222, 11], message_sdr=47)

+# You should set phase_shift_decoding to True when you want the decoder to be robust to audio crops.
+# !Warning, this can increase the decode time quite drastically.

 result = model.decode_wav(encoded, sr, phase_shift_decoding=False)

 print(result['status'])